 Best Grandstands at the Canadian Grand Prix

-Grandstands 11 and 12 are some of the best grandstands to watch the Grand Prix in Montreal (if you choose the right sections).
-This part of the track is frequently the scene of incidents and the anticipation of 20 Formula One cars hurtling into this bottleneck on the opening lap is something not to be missed.
+Grandstands 11 and 12 are some of the best grandstands to watch the Grand Prix in Montreal — if you choose the right sections.
+This part of the track is often the scene of overtakes and incidents, and the start of the race is always electric – the anticipation of seeing 20 F1 cars hurtling into this bottleneck on lap 1 is nail-biting stuff.

-With the best sections featuring views to the starting grid and the pitlane fans here feel close to the heart of the circuit.
-Crucially, both stands are nicely elevated so the safety fencing that surrounds the circuit isn’t an issue here.
+With the best sections featuring views of the starting grid and the pit lane, it feels close to the heart of the circuit too.
+And crucially, both stands are nicely elevated, so the safety fencing that plagues much of the circuit isn’t an issue.

 grandstand 11